-Superficial thrombophlebitis is an inflammatory-thrombotic condition in which a thrombus forms in a vein near the skin’s surface.
-In contrast to deep venous thrombosis (DVT), which can be asymptomatic and without phlebitis, most superficial veins that develop thrombosis also develop phlebitis.
+Superficial thrombophlebitis is an inflammatory-thrombotic condition.
+Here, a thrombus forms in a vein near the skin’s surface.
+DVT can be asymptomatic and without phlebitis.
+In contrast to deep venous thrombosis (DVT), most superficial veins that develop thrombosis also develop phlebitis.

-Although superficial thrombophlebitis most commonly affects the lower extremities, it has also been reported in the penis and breast (Mondor disease).
-When intravenous (IV) catheters are used, superficial thrombophlebitis can develop anywhere there are medical interventions, such as in the arm or neck (external jugular vein).
+Although this condition most commonly affects the lower extremities, penis and breast (Mondor disease) have also had it, as per reports.
+When one uses intravenous (IV) catheters, superficial thrombophlebitis can develop anywhere there are medical interventions.
+It can be anywhere as in the arm or neck (external jugular vein).

 Medical and surgical textbooks pay little attention to thrombosis and thrombophlebitis of the superficial venous system.
-Thrombophlebitis, on the other hand, is a common occurrence, and although it is usually a benign, self-limiting condition, it can be recurrent and tenaciously persistent, resulting in severe incapacitation.
+Thrombophlebitis, on the other hand, is a common occurrence.
+And although it is usually a benign, self-limiting condition, it can be recurrent and tenaciously persistent.
+This way it can end up resulting in severe incapacitation.

 Thrombophlebitis can spread to the deep venous system when it affects the great saphenous vein (GSV; also known as the higher or long saphenous vein).
 Chronic deep venous insufficiency (also known as postphlebitic syndrome) results from damage to the deep venous valves, as well as frequent pulmonary embolism (PE) and an increased risk of death.

-Superficial thrombophlebitis can develop spontaneously, particularly in the GSV’s lower extremities, or as a result of medical or surgical interventions.
-Although the cause is often unknown, superficial venous thrombosis is commonly linked to one of the Virchow triad’s components, such as intimal damage, stasis or turbulent flow, or changes in blood constituents.
+This health condition can develop spontaneously, particularly in the GSV’s lower extremities.
+It can also form as a result of medical or surgical interventions.
+Although the cause is often unknown, superficial venous thrombosis has a link with one of the Virchow triad’s components.
+These components can be such as intimal damage, stasis or turbulent flow, or changes in blood constituents.

 Each type of superficial thrombophlebitis causes redness and tenderness along the vein’s course, which is also accompanied by swelling.
 At the site of a varicose vein, bleeding may also occur.